incx07/epam-lab/documentation/Software Requirements Specification.md

 <img src="https://github.com/incx07/epam-lab/blob/develop/documentation/images/005.JPG" alt="Picture 03" width="800"/>

-Main scenario (when user clicks button "Going to watch"):
+Main scenario (when user clicks the "Going to watch" button):
 * The series is added to the "Going to watch" list (available on the main page);
 * The "Going to watch" button becomes unavailable (disappears);
 * On the page of the series appears the inscription "I am going to watch this show!".

 <img src="https://github.com/incx07/epam-lab/blob/develop/documentation/images/006.JPG" alt="Picture 04" width="800"/>

-Main scenario (when user clicks button "Watched all"):
+Main scenario (when user clicks the "Watched all" button):
 * The series is added to the "Watched all" list (available on the main page);
 * If the series was previously added to the "Going to watch" list - it is removed from there;
 * Buttons "Watched all" and "Going to watch" become unavailable (disappear);